Berlin is the perfect location for a city-break. The city simply has everything a modern traveler would want from a European capital.

 Berlin isn’t short of beautiful architecture and stunning monuments for the curious traveler to discover.
 The major sites of Berlin are spread throughout this bustling capital city, so travelers can use bicycles to explore Berlin, or a ticket-buying service to help them get from one side to the other.

-For buying bus and train tickets or for information about the connections you can use the Omio app.
-We took a train from Berlin to Gdynia and this app was a place where we saw low train prices.
 Whatever you like to do with your down-time, whether to explore history, eat great food or admire a beautiful building, there’s an experience for everyone in Berlin.

 What is your favorite thing to do in Berlin?